 If you’ve never used transfer paper, I have a great tutorial on my blog!

 The supply list contains affiliate links for your convenience.
-This cost you nothing extra.
+This costs you nothing extra.